kevlar-kt/kevlar/docs/pages/modules/antipiracy/privacy.md

 # Privacy & Package Queries
 The antipiracy module is designed to check user-wide security.
-As such, it is the layer which is closest to the user data and thus needs to take extra care to enforce user privacy requirements and
+As such, it is the layer which is closest to the user data and thus needs to take extra care to enforce user privacy requirements.

 ## Package Queries
 A crucial element in this process is retrieving the application list, which all the checks